p4lang/p4factory/targets/copy_to_cpu/README.md

 - start the switch: `sudo ./behavioral-model`
 - configure the tables and the mirroring session: `python add_demo_entries.py`
 - start the CPU port listener: `sudo python receive.py`
 - send packets with `sudo python send_one.py`.
-Every time you send one pakcet, it should be displayed by the listener, encapsulated with our CPU header.
+Every time you send one packet, it should be displayed by the listener, encapsulated with our CPU header.

 This is a very simple example obviously.
 Feel free to build upon it.
 For example, instead of dropping the original packet, you could try to broadcast it out of every non-ingress port to have a working L2 switch.
 You could also build a L2 controller which receives CPU packets and modifies tables appropriately.